DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, May 2016.

 Fever most commonly indicates bacterial or viral infection.
 If there is no systemic sepsis, localised rashes associated with infection tend to cause fewer systemic symptoms than generalised rashes associated with infection.
 Mucosal involvement is common.
 There are some acute auto-inflammatory disorders than mimic infection due to neutrophil activation, the neutrophilic dermatoses.

 Consider performing the following tests:

 Treatment depends on the cause.
-Consider referral to emergency department if you are suspicious of serious infection or the patient is very unwell.
+Consider referral to the emergency department if you are suspicious of a serious infection or the patient is very unwell.

 Painful red, hot skin

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.